Saul Deeney

-Saul Deeney (born 23 March 1983) is an Irish footballer who plays as a goalkeeper for Matlock Town.
+Saul Deeney (born 23 March 1983) is an Irish footballer who plays as a goalkeeper for Basford United, where he is also assistant manager.
 He represented the Republic of Ireland at Youth and under-21 level.
-He had previously played at semi-professional level for Basford United while also coaching at Notts County as of February 2015.

 Club career

 Notts County

 Born in Derry, Northern Ireland, Deeney signed for Notts County on a four-year contract in August 2000.
 He had loan periods with Ilkeston Town, Gresley Rovers and Hull City.
 He established himself as first-choice goalkeeper at Notts County when Ian Richardson became player-manager at the club.
 Deeney turned down a new contract at the end of the 2004–05 season, although he returned to the club for pre-season training.
 After falling down the order at County, Deeney had a trial with Sheffield United in September 2005.

 Burton Albion

 Deeney left Notts County in October after not being offered a new contract and joined Burton Albion of the Conference National in November and played 30 league games.
 Deeney had one of the highlights of his career on 8 January 2006 during the FA Cup match between Burton Albion and Manchester United, keeping out two shots from Wayne Rooney as well as saving a Ritchie Jones shot in injury time.
 He signed a new contract that would expire at the end of the 2005–06 season in January.